Spring Sale - up to 36% OFF

 Postman is available for all the main operating systems, such as Windows, Linux, and MacOS.
 Moreover, there is a web version if you want to avoid installing it on your computer.
 You can use the free version of Postman for most of your tasks.
 Furthermore, there is a Pro version that offers advanced testing features and team collaboration capabilities.

 Postman offers a straightforward interface for developers to design, build, and modify APIs.
-It lets you set headers, body content, parameters, and supporting HTTP methods such as GET, POST, PUT, and DELETE.
+Below are five use cases for Postman:

 There are several methods to install Postman on Ubuntu.
 Below, we will go through each of the two ways.
 You can select the way that best suits your needs and follow the appropriate steps.